 - If fraud is suspected, the employee must immediately notify their supervisor. - The supervisor will verify ownership of the property.
-This may be done through referencing the County Assessor's site and/or by contacting the tenant or landlord. - If the suspected fraud is confirmed or the suspicion of fraud is not alleviated, the organization will send a letter attempting to recover the funds. - If funds cannot be recovered, law enforcement and the Washington State Department of Commerce shall be notified. - Any investigation of fraud or other criminal activity will not be disclosed except to the appropriate law enforcement authorities. - T-RAP, ERA, and ERAP sub-contractors shall not retaliate against tenants or employees who report fraud, criminal activity, or other program irregularities. - Landlords, tenants, and employees shall be accorded full due process of law.
+This may be done through referencing the County Assessor's site and/or by contacting the tenant or landlord. - If the suspected fraud is confirmed or the suspicion of fraud is not alleviated, the organization will send a letter attempting to recover the funds. - If funds cannot be recovered, law enforcement and the Washington State Department of Commerce shall be notified. - Any investigation of fraud or other criminal activity will not be disclosed except to the appropriate law enforcement authorities.

+- T-RAP, ERA, and ERAP sub-contractors shall not retaliate against tenants or employees who report fraud, criminal activity, or other program irregularities. - Landlords, tenants, and employees shall be accorded full due process of law.

 To report suspected fraud committed by a sub-grantee, please contact the Grant Manager.
 Kitsap County staff, including the KEPA Grant Manager, the Housing and Homelessness Division Manager, and the Human Services Director or their designees, will conduct investigations into alleged fraud or ineligible uses of funds by sub-grantees.
 Kitsap County may request to inspect the books and records of sub-contractors per 17.7 of the contract terms and may review and monitor financial and services components of the program per 17.9 of the contract terms.
+All records related to the suspected fraud must be kept until the investigation is complete.

-Should claims of fraudulent activity be substantiated, funds must be returned to the payor.
-The person and/or entity which committed the fraudulent activity may be subject to administrative, civil, and/or criminal penalties.
-Kitsap County will inform the Washington State Department of Commerce and/or law enforcement as appropriate.
+Should claims of fraudulent activity be substantiated, the person and/or entity which committed the fraudulent activity may be subject to administrative, civil, and/or criminal penalties.
+Kitsap County will take the following steps: